AyushGaikwad84/TaskVault/README.md

 **TaskVault: Employee Task Management System ✅** TaskVault is a web-based employee task management system built to streamline task assignment, progress tracking, and employee management for organizations.
 Designed for admins to easily assign and monitor tasks, and for employees to manage and update their task status in real-time.

-🛠️** Technologies Used**
+🛠️ Technologies Used
 Frontend: HTML, CSS
 Backend: PHP
 Database: MySQL
 Server: XAMPP / Apache

-📌 Features
+👨‍💼 Admin Features
-**Admin Panel:**
-Add new employees with details
+Add and manage employee records

-Assign tasks to individual employees
+Assign tasks with deadlines and priority levels

-View dashboard with task stats: total tasks, pending, in-progress
+Dashboard showing total employees, pending and in-progress tasks

-View and update employee details
+View employee details and assign tasks dynamically

-Logout securely

-**Employee Panel:**
+Secure admin logout

+👨‍💻 Employee Features
-Login to view assigned tasks
+Login to personal dashboard

-Task dashboard with status (Pending, In Progress, Completed)
+View assigned tasks with status

-Update task progress via checklist
+Update task progress (Pending, In Progress, Completed)

-View personal profile details
+View profile details

-Logout option

-⚙️** Project Structure**
+Secure employee logout

+📌 Project Structure Overview
-admin/ — Admin login, dashboard, task management
+admin/ — Admin login and dashboard

-employee/ — Employee panel, task updates, profile
+employee/ — Employee panel and task display

 db/connection.php — Database connection

-login/ — Authentication logic
+login/ — Login logic

-logout/ — Secure logout for admin/employee
+logout/ — Secure logout mechanism

-🔐** Authentication**
+🔒 Authentication
-Separate login pages for admin and employees
+Role-based login for Admin and Employee

-Session-based access control to protect pages
-**
-📌 Limitations**
+Session management for secure page access

+⚠️ Limitations (Current Version)
-No notification system yet
+No email notification system

-No file upload or deadline reminders
+No task file uploads or comment sections

-Passwords not encrypted in the current version
+Passwords are not encrypted yet

-Future improvements may include email alerts, file attachments, and password hashing for better security.

-📬** Contact**
-For any queries, feedback, or suggestions:
+These features may be added in future versions for better security and usability.

+📬 Contact
 Email: ayushsgaikwad8480@gmail.com
 GitHub: AyushGaikwad84